-- For paper forms, see the 2021 General Instructions for Certain Information Returns, part H; or - For electronic corrections, see Pub.
+- For paper forms, see part H in the current year General Instructions for Certain Information Returns; or - For electronic corrections, see Pub.
 1220.

 If you are filing a correction on a paper form, do not check the VOID box on the form.
-A checked VOID box alerts IRS scanning equipment to ignore the form and proceed to the next one.
+A checked VOID CAUTION box alerts IRS scanning equipment to ignore the form and proceed to the next one.
 Your correction will not be entered into IRS records if you check the VOID box.